-As countries turn their focus from the COVID-19 response to COVID-19 recovery, IGC-is working with our partners in government, and more broadly, to put sustainable and inclusive growth at the core of 'building back better'.
-It is increasingly clear that creating jobs, raising incomes and reducing poverty must go hand in hand with efforts to increase resilience to climate shocks and to accelerate the decarbonisation of energy supply and production to ensure that growth is truly sustainable.
-Adaptation to climate change is crucial to building resilience and lowering risk, whilst mitigation through low-carbon growth pathways is essential to ensuring the well-being of future generations.
+IGC is working with our partners in governments and other stakeholders to put sustainable and inclusive growth at the forefront of academic and policy efforts.
+It is increasingly clear that creating jobs, raising incomes and reducing poverty must go hand in hand with efforts to increase resilience to climate shocks and to accelerate the decarbonisation of energy supply and production to ensure the well-being of current and future generations.

-We are particularly interested in projects that address these issues through one of our four themes (outlined below), all of which play a crucial role in building resilience and promoting sustainable growth.
+We are interested in pilots, exploratory research, and full research projects that address key growth challenges connected to one of our four themes, with a particular interest in those related to building resilience and promoting sustainable growth.